gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 Do not add cases, retry failed cases, or change solver settings without asking.
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;This keeps automation bounded.
-It also makes later debugging easier because every run has a clear human-approved scope.
+&nbsp;&nbsp;&nbsp;&nbsp;This bounds the automation and gives each run a human-approved scope, which makes later debugging easier.

 <br>

-# Reproducible Run Records
+# Reproducible run records

-&nbsp;&nbsp;&nbsp;&nbsp;A useful agentic workflow ends with a run record, not just a terminal log.
+&nbsp;&nbsp;&nbsp;&nbsp;The workflow should end with a run record rather than just a terminal log.
 Each report should include:

 - Run ID and Git commit
 - Installed tool release placeholder